-Human rights issues should be understood in the particular context in which they arise
+Human rights issues should be understood in the particular context in which they arise because of low household income, and simply excluding children from work sites can rather aggravate the situation.

 We agree that it is critical to understand the reason why a certain human rights issue arises, and to determine the underlying problems of the issue, in order to address any human rights issues effectively.
 For example, in the case of child labour, families may have to depend on cash earned by their children,